dilan-dio4/easybase-website/react.markdown

 <img data-jslghtbx class="custom-lightbox lazyload w-100" alt="Easybase react associated users" data-src="/assets/images/posts_images/react-10.png" />

 Detailed in this section is the user that starred the item.
 Now let's see how easy it is to *query* for just these records in the `/starred` route.
 Remember we set permissions to only be able to read user-associated records from **USER STARS**.
-So, we just need to set up a standard [`.db`](https://easybase.github.io/EasyQB/) configuration and **pass `true` to to the second parameter: `db('USER STARS', true)`**.
+So, we just need to set up a standard [`.db`](https://easybase.github.io/EasyQB/) configuration and **pass `true` to the second parameter: `db('USER STARS', true)`**.

 This second parameters is _userAssociatedRecordsOnly_ which will force operations to only to be performed on records associated to the currently signed-in user.
 Make a new component called `Starred` that will go in the `/starred` route.